Purpose

 Common Chemicals

 Chlorine has been used for hundreds of years as a water disinfectant.
-The common complaint is about its taste and some suggest that it does not completely take care of Giardia, which is a common backpacking concern, or cryptosporidia because they are such hard-shelled cysts.
+The common complaint is about its taste and it may not completely take care of Giardia, which is a common backpacking concern, or cryptosporidia because they are such hard-shelled cysts.

-Iodine is more convenient and efficient than chlorine and most people can handle the taste better.
+Iodine is another historic treatment, but has been generally replaced by chlorine dioxide products.
 It shouldn't be used for weeks on end.
 It may not be completely effective against cryptosporidia.

-When you do use chemicals, don't plan to use them for an extended time and plan your day to have the 30 minutes or so required for the critters to die off at each water stop.
+When you do use chemicals, don't plan to use them for an extended time and plan your day to have the 30 minutes to 4 hours required for the critters to die off before consuming the treated water.